gravitydev/scoop/README.md

 *Somewhat usable* This API sacrifices some safety for flexibility and in some cases readability.
 It looks a bit more like SQL and you can actually combine the model objects with custom query strings.

-The main difference compared with SQL is that you should define the aliases before hand so they are available throughout the query.
+The main differences compared with SQL:
+ * You should define the aliases before hand so they are available throughout the query.
+ * *select* is done last.

 ```scala
 import com.gravitydev.scoop._, query._